remnrem/luna-doc/docs/ref/ms.md

 microstate clustering across multiple individuals.
-To achieve this, Luna splits out the core functions of the `MS` command (GFP peak extraction, segmentation, backfitting and kmer/sequence enrichment) into sub-commands that can be run individually to faciliate group-level analysis.
+To achieve this, Luna splits out the core functions of the `MS` command (GFP peak extraction, segmentation, backfitting and kmer/sequence enrichment) into sub-commands that can be run individually to facilitate group-level analysis.

 ![img](../img/ms/flow.png){width="100%"}